8 "Clickable" Ukulele Chords for Beginners

 If you click them in the order shown, you’ll see super easy songs that get harder and harder.

 These songs were collected from some of the biggest ukulele/guitar sites online.
 And they're now in a search engine that helps you quickly find music - using whatever chords you want.

 Try it yourself.

-Plug in the chords you already know.
-Discover what easy songs you can play.
+In the search engine below, plug in whatever chords you already know.
+And discover what easy songs you can play.

 Why Start with These Beginner Chords?

 You can learn ukulele chords in any order you want.
 But the sequence above maximizes the number of songs to choose from whenever you add a new ukulele chord to your practice.